Theomaniacal/qmk_firmware/keyboards/thockpop/curie/readme.md

 Getting the board into bootloader mode:

 To flash firmware onto this board, you'll need to bring the PCB into bootloader mode.
 To enter bootloader mode, use tweezers or a paperclip to short the two reset pins.
 The reset pins are located next to the Caps Lock switch footprint.
+While the reset pins are shorted, connect the USB cable.

 Make example for this keyboard (after setting up your build environment):